 Hold your arms out in a wide Y shape and you’re obtuse.

 Bring them into a narrow Y for an acute angle, and down by your side for a reflex angle.

 You’re only limited by your imagination when it comes to angles.
 They are all around us, so helping your 7-year-old with angles is not only important but also quite simple – we never said maths for 7-year-olds had to be hardwork!

 How to help your 7-year-old build resilience in maths

-Many seven year olds struggle with the jump in standards from Key Stage 1 to Key Stage 2, so if you find that this is the case with your child there is no need to panic.
+Many 7-year-olds struggle with the jump in standards from Key Stage 1 to Key Stage 2, so if you find that this is the case with your child there is no need to panic.

 The need for accuracy coupled with the introduction of new ideas can be a lot to take on, and that is why it is so important that you help your child build up some mathematical resilience.
 This will help with homework, school work and future maths!

 Simple ways to help your 7-year-old believe in their maths ability